Careers

 - Our team is committed to equity and access to justice.
 What do those ideas mean to you, and how do they influence your work?

-Please submit your responses along with your resume to Tyreese Johnson, Program Manager, at [email protected].
+Please submit your responses along with your resume to Deidre McCormack Martin, Executive Director, at [email protected].
 PDF format is preferred.

 Family Law CASA is an equal opportunity employer and does not discriminate against any employee or applicant for employment based on race, color, religion, national origin, age, gender identity or expression, sex assigned at birth, ancestry, citizenship status, mental or physical disability, genetic information, sexual orientation, veteran status, or military status.